 Regular communication with the beginners' parents is essential to gaining and keeping their support.
 The progress report is designed to be sent approximately 30 days after beginner classes begin.
-The progress report is designed to be sent approximately 30 days after beginner classes behin.
 Just like report cards from school, parents need to know how their child is doing in all activities.
-Keeping in touch with parents is both necessary to making parents feel that band is worth the time, money, and energy, and it lets parents know when their child is doing well or unsatisfactorily.
+Keeping in touch with parents is necessary to help parents feel that band is worth the time, money, and energy.
+It also lets parents know when their child is doing well or unsatisfactorily.

 Letter to Parents to Encourage Retention